 Every student has the right to be respected and the responsibility to respect others.
-Scottsdale Unified School District and its Governing Board are committed to provide a learning environment that is free from harassment or bullying in any form.
+Scottsdale Unified School District and its Governing Board are committed to providing a learning environment that is free from harassment or bullying in any form.

-All individuals associated with this District including, but not limited to, administration, employees, students, and members of the public while on campus, are expected to conduct themselves at all times so as to provide a working and educational atmosphere free from harassment.
+All individuals associated with this district including, but not limited to, administration, employees, students, and members of the public while on campus, are expected to conduct themselves at all times so as to provide a working and educational atmosphere free from harassment.

 SUSD is committed to:

 - Providing information and continuous training for its administrators and staff members through regular meetings to ensure that they understand the policy and its importance.

 - Making all faculty members, staff members, students, and parents aware of this policy and the commitment of the District toward its strict enforcement.

 - Remaining watchful for conditions that create or may lead to a hostile or offensive school environment.

 - Establishing programs and practices designed to create a school and working environment free from discrimination and harassment.